utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/defining-an-api.md

 ### About root files

-An API definition's root file contains references to other files in the API definition.
+An API definition's root file can reference other files in the API definition.
 If you made a tree diagram of the relationships between all files in an API definition, the root file would be the file at the top of the tree.
 When you [create a new API definition](/docs/designing-and-developing-your-api/creating-an-api/) or [import an API](/docs/designing-and-developing-your-api/importing-an-api/), Postman determines the root file based on the references across the files.
 API definitions don't support references which are external links or present within a separate API.

 For OpenAPI 2.0 and 3.0 API definitions, Postman detects root files based on the content and references within files while importing or creating an API definition.
 You can't set a file as root for OpenAPI definitions.
 OpenAPI definitions can have one root file.
 If you delete the root file, Postman will recalculate the next candidate for the root file automatically.